wootencl/apidocs-v4/source/includes/_authorizations.md

 }
 ```

+If the authorization request is sent using a real-time interface, an authorization response will be returned.

 The /authorizations/ response contains the following fields:

 Field | Description
 ----- | -----------
-event | The patient event that is being submitted for approval
+event | The patient event that is being submitted for approval.
 event.category | The category of the event being submitted for review.
 event.certification_type | The type of certification being requested.
-event.delivery | Specifies the delivery pattern of the health care services
+event.delivery | Specifies the delivery pattern of the health care services.
-event.delivery.quantity | The quantity of services being requested
+event.delivery.quantity | The quantity of services being requested.
-event.delivery.quantity_qualifier | The qualifier used to indicate the quantity type (e.g. visits, month, hours, units, days)
+event.delivery.quantity_qualifier | The qualifier used to indicate the quantity type. (e.g. visits, month, hours, units, days)
-event.diagnoses | An array of diagnosis information related to the event
+event.diagnoses | An array of diagnosis information related to the event.
-event.diagnoses.code | The diagnosis code (e.g. 789.00)
+event.diagnoses.code | The diagnosis code. (e.g. 789.00)
-event.diagnoses.date | The date of the diagnosis
+event.diagnoses.date | The date of the diagnosis.
-event.place_of_service | The location where health care services are rendered
+event.place_of_service | The location where health care services are rendered.
-event.provider | Information about the provider being requested for this event
+event.provider | Information about the provider being requested for this event.
-event.provider.first_name | The event provider’s first name when the provider is an individual
+event.provider.first_name | The event provider’s first name when the provider is an individual.
-event.provider.last_name | The event provider’s last name when the provider is an individual
+event.provider.last_name | The event provider’s last name when the provider is an individual.
 event.provider.npi | The NPI for the event provider.
-event.provider.organization_name | The event provider’s name when the provider is an organization. first_name and last_name should be omitted when sending organization_name
+event.provider.organization_name | The event provider’s name when the provider is an organization. first_name and last_name should be omitted when sending organization_name.
-event.review | Information about the outcome of a health care services review
+event.review | Information about the outcome of a health care services review.
 event.review.certification_action | Indicates the outcome of the review.
 For example, "certified_in_total" will be returned when the event is certified/authorized.
-event.review.certification_number | The review certification/reference number
+event.review.certification_number | The review certification/reference number.
 event.review.decision_reason | If the event is not authorized, the reason for that decision.
 event.type | The type of service being requested.
-patient.birth_date | The patient’s birth date as specified on their policy
+patient.birth_date | The patient’s birth date as specified on their policy.
-patient.id | The patient’s member identifier
+patient.id | The patient’s member identifier.
-patient.first_name | The patient’s first name as specified on their policy
+patient.first_name | The patient’s first name as specified on their policy.
-patient.last_name | The patient’s last name as specified on their policy
+patient.last_name | The patient’s last name as specified on their policy.
-provider.first_name | The requesting provider’s first name when the provider is an individual
+provider.first_name | The requesting provider’s first name when the provider is an individual.
-provider.last_name | The requesting provider’s last name when the provider is an individual
+provider.last_name | The requesting provider’s last name when the provider is an individual.
 provider.npi | The NPI for the requesting provider.
-provider.organization_name | The requesting provider’s name when the provider is an organization. first_name and last_name should be omitted when sending organization_name
+provider.organization_name | The requesting provider’s name when the provider is an organization. first_name and last_name should be omitted when sending organization_name.
 subscriber.birth_date | Optional: The subscriber’s birth date as specified on their policy.
-Specify when the patient is not the subscriber on the insurance policy.
+Specify when the patient is not the subscriber.
 subscriber.first_name | Optional: The subscriber’s first name as specified on their policy.
-Specify when the patient is not the subscriber on the insurance policy.
+Specify when the patient is not the subscriber.
 subscriber.id | Optional: The subscriber’s member identifier.
-Specify when the patient is not the subscriber on the insurance policy.
+Specify when the patient is not the subscriber.
 subscriber.last_name | Optional: The subscriber’s last name as specified on their policy.
-Specify when the patient is not the subscriber on the insurance policy.
+Specify when the patient is not the subscriber.
 trading_partner_id | Unique id for the intended trading partner, as specified by the Trading Partners endpoint.